-Table 8: Descriptive Profile of Emotionality Factor Variables Statements Std.
-Deviations Mean Score Overall Mean Relationship Those close to me often complain that I don't treat them right.
+Table 8.
+Descriptive profile of emotionality factor

+Variables Statements Standard Deviations Mean Score Overall Mean Relationship Those close to me often complain that I do not treat them right.
 1.49 4.52 4.35 I find it difficult to bond well even with those close to me.
-1.50 4.17 Emotional Perception I often find it difficult to see things from another person's viewpoint.
-1.68 2.81 I'm normally able to "get into someone's shoes" and experience their emotions 1.73 3.45 3.13 Empathy Expressing my emotions with words is not a problem for me 1.63 2.94 2.11 I often find it difficult to show my affection to those close to me.
-1.25 3.27 3.11 Emotional Expression Many times, I can't figure out what emotion I'm feeling 1.50 2.84 2 00 I often pause and think about my feelings.
-1.30 3.33 3.07
+1.50 4.17 Emotional perception I often find it difficult to see things from another person's viewpoint.
+1.68 2.81 3.13 I am normally able to "get into someone's shoes" and experience their emotions.
+1.73 3.45 Empathy Expressing my emotions with words is not a problem for me.
+1.63 2.94 3.11 I often find it difficult to show my affection to those close to me.
+1.25 3.27 Emotional expression Many times, I cannot figure out what emotion I am feeling.
+1.50 2.84 3.09 I often pause and think about my feelings.
+1.30 3.33 what emotion I am feeling" has a low mean of 2.84.
+This shows the contrast that most construction players were not too fluent in expressing their emotions and had difficulty letting others know their feelings.
+This could also be explained based on the statement "I often pause and think about my feelings".
+However, people with low mean tend to have difficulty letting others know their feelings, which could lead to generalised problems such as lack of confidence and social assertiveness.
+This may be explained by the fact that construction players have difficulty bonding well with others and tend to undervalue their relationships.
+Meanwhile, the lowest mean was from the emotion expression variable.
+This is probably not a mere coincidence and, in fact, may affect low self-confidence and social assertiveness.